COO & Co-Founder, DemandFarm

 - CAC: Customer Acquisition Costs

 Account-based selling improves engagement with your accounts.

 Despite a long nurturing process, you can quantify development by tracking how keenly the right people at an account are engaging with you.
 Engagement could be anything from if they talk to your sales team, if they are using your products, if they are interacting with you on your socials to if they respond to your marketing efforts.

 You can also track success in engagements by channels and figure out what the people in a particular account positively respond to.

 Rich, scientific data is one of the most important investments you will make in your account-based strategy.
 Data quality is built through exhaustive research of your target accounts.
 You need to understand divisions within your target account and identify the key stakeholders within them.
 Your data should include their roles and contact information and a built-in mechanism to update this information as and when it changes.

-White space is the gap between the information you have about the account you are targeting and the information you need to close the deal.
+White space analysis helps you identify the gap between the information you have about the account you are targeting and the information you need to close the deal.
 Efforts should be made to keep this space as narrow as possible to increase the overall account-based selling effectiveness.

 Reduced white space opportunity will help you tailor content and communication that is more accurate and relevant for your accounts.
 While tracking account-based selling metrics, the focus should be on quality and long-term insight driven customer relationship building and revenue would follow.

 Now that you know what KPIs you will need to track, let’s dive into if ABS is for you.